Tag Archives: Troubleshooting

 SharePoint admin center also displays a team correctly.
 You might want to update “Don’t show team email address in Outlook”.

-The only tat might confuse is channels.
+One thing that might confuse users is channels.
 Long ago when you create a team – a channel named “General” was created by default.
 Not far ago Microsoft changed creating team experience – now you need to provide a name for channel.
 As you know – channel is a folder in the default document library.
 So our “broken” site has a folder “Test-Broken-Team-Site” that used to be a sole channel.
 When we created a team from an existing group (group with site) – a new default main channel was created named “General”, so under SharePoint we can see two folders, and under teams we can see only “General” channel.

 But all our data was under the old folder.
 Can we fix it?
 I think of two options.